Mold Fact Sheets

 Where (and where not) to get more information

 Much has been written about mold in buildings, some of which is controversial and some of which is outright wrong.
 It is important to gather information only from reputable sources and publications.
-Two resources are the Occupational Safety and Health Administration , Environmental Protection Agency, and the Centers for Disease Control and Prevention.
+Two resources are the https://www.osha.gov/SLTC/molds/Environmental Protection Agency, and the Centers for Disease Control and Prevention.
 There are countless articles both in circulation and on the Internet that are aggressively presenting incorrect and, in some cases, inflammatory “facts” that are not only untrue but are causing unnecessary hysteria.
-Please consider the source of any information gleaned off of the Internet or other non-reviewed sources before making any decisions.
+It is very important to consider the source of any information gleaned off of the Internet or other non-reviewed sources before making any decisions.